Semo/GDA1-108535/README.md

-# GDA1-108535
+# Grundlagen der Anwendungsentwicklung A4

-Grundlagen der Anwendungsentwicklung A4
+# Submitted by 108535